These easy meal planning tips will help you as a busy mom.

 I mostly rotate through a list of our favorite meals and then throw in a new one here and there.
 However, the meals are super simple.
 In this season of life with three active kids, simple is what works best!
 That means we have a main dish and two sides.
 Usually, the sides are either a vegetable or salad.

 Put the schedule somewhere you can see it.

 Our meal schedule is in the command center.
 I have a laminated meal plan that I can easily write on with a dry erase marker each week.

-Get the meal plan printable along with the whole Meal Planing Set in the shop!
+Get the meal plan printable along with the whole Meal Planning Set.

 Involve your family.

 As you are meal planning, ask if they have dinner suggestions.
 Or when you are making dinner, ask if one of them wants to help.
 Yes, it can be overwhelming to have extra hands in the kitchen, but it also can be some of the best teaching moments.

 Do a morning meal prep.

 One thing that I found is that even though I would have a meal plan, I would still forget to take action.
 This would result in me panicking at 4 pm because I forgot to start the crockpot (this is when an Instapot would be key), so I would still be scrambling!

 In order to eliminate this issue, I have found it to be helpful to take 5 minutes every morning to glance at the plan for dinner and do prep if needed.